gadaugherty/gadaugherty/README.md

 ### About Me

 I’ve always had a thing for compooters, figuring out how they run, where they break, and what makes them tick.
-My path started in the military, took a detour through operations and tech, and now it's all about security.

-You’ll usually find me deep in a packet capture, writing quick scripts to make sense of alerts, or chasing patterns in noisy logs.

 - Active on TryHackMe: [gRRReat](https://tryhackme.com/p/gRRReat)
 - Building [Pixel-Lite-SOC](https://github.com/yourusername/pixel-lite-soc) to experiment with alert visualization and threat hunting